A Guide to Child Arrangement Orders

 Final hearing: Once all relevant evidence has been prepared and submitted to the court, a final hearing will be held.
 A judge will consider all of the evidence and make a decision about the issues in dispute.

 The court may hear oral evidence from the parties and sometimes from other witnesses.
 The CAFCASS officer may be required to give evidence if the court considers that necessary.
-After hearing the evidence and listening to the legal arguments, the judge will make an order deciding the issues in dispute.
+After hearing the evidence and listening to the legal arguments, the judge will make an order to decide the issues in dispute.

 Our specialist divorce and family law solicitors are here to support you every step of the way & answer any questions you may have.
 We understand that every case is different and we seek to provide a personalised solution just for you, receive tailored family law from experienced lawyers today.
+Get in touch here.